-To make sure you do not miss any information that is added to a planning application you are interested in, then you must subscribe for email alerts for that application.
-The Council will use the website and social media to communicate any amendments (if made) to planning applications.
-This is also how you can find out the final decision on the application.
+To make sure you do not miss any information that is added to a planning application you are interested in, you can subscribe for email alerts.
+The Council use the website and social media to communicate any amendments (if made) to planning applications and you can find out the final decision of the application.
 Registration for updates is free, though an active e-mail account is required.
 For more information on how to keep up to date with planning applications see our page dedicated to this.

 There are two Planning Committees, North and South.
 Each of these two Committees generally meet every four weeks.

 The dates of forthcoming meetings can be found on the Council’s timetable of meetings.

 The agenda for the forthcoming/current meeting is available five working days before the meeting.
 This is also available for public inspection at the Council Offices.